balena-io/docs/pages/learn/develop/hardware/i2c-and-spi.md

 Now eject the SD card and pop it back into the RPI3, and you can boot the device up again.

-To demonstrate this functionality, you can push this project (\{{ $links.githubPlayground \}}/rpi3-uart) to your RPI3.
+To demonstrate this functionality, you can push this project (https://github.com/balena-io-playground/rpi3-uart) to your RPI3.
 You will also need to add a small jumper wire between `GPIO14 / UART0 TX` and `GPIO15 / UART0 RX`, so that the data sent out of the UART is read back in and displayed in the logs.

 #### Raspberry Pi camera module